Recommended for you:

 How Do I Prevent This from Happening?

 Chocolate ingestion is 100 percent preventable: keep chocolate out of paw's reach.
 Cats are curious, unpredictable creatures and love to snoop around the kitchen, so secure all chocolate in a tightly sealed container.
-Think of all the things that might contain chocolate including brownies, donuts, cookies, candies, etc., because it's not just the chocolate bars that can make her sick.
+Think of all the things that might contain chocolate including brownies, donuts, cookies, candies, etc., because it's not just the chocolate bars that can make them sick.
 This is especially true around holidays like Halloween.
-If you're entertaining, place candy dishes in places that are difficult for your cat to reach and store them immediately after the party.
+If you're entertaining, place candy dishes in places that are difficult for your cat to reach and store them securely immediately after the party.
 If a guest asks, "can cats eat chocolate?", you are now prepared to answer with a resounding "no."

 Pet parents do like to reward their feline friends, and you can do so safely by sticking to safe cat treats, created to keep your cat happy and healthy.
 Then you get to keep the chocolate all to yourself!